pods-framework/pods/readme.txt

 * Updated: Relationship 'where' option in Field editor now supports {@user.ID} lookups which maps to pods_var( 'ID', 'user' ) to sanitize (ex. user.ID != '{@user.ID}' in the Pick WHERE will return all users not the current user); You can use any pods_var enabled option, documentation coming this month
 * Updated: Relationship saving has been optimized for both bi-directional relationships and regular relationships
 * And many more bug fixes and enhancements, over 60 in total
-* Found a bug?
-Have a great feature idea?
-Get on GitHub and tell us about it and we'll get right on it: https://pods.io/submit/
-* Our GitHub also has a full list of issues closed for this release and all previous 2.x releases, you can even browse our code and contribute notes and patches all from the web at: http://pods.io/github/

 = 2.0.5.1 - November 25th, 2012 =
 * Fixed: 'Edit' link wasn't appearing for Pod Pages / Templates / Helpers (you could click the title though)